 Equally, Super Bright Camera is LG making a big push on low-light photography, which seems to be a feature gathering momentum across Android devices this year.

 LG states that Super Bright Camera, which activates automatically when you are in a dark, low-light environment, offers images that are up to four times brighter than typical offerings thanks to a combination of pixel binning and software processing.

-As you can see from the Super Bright Camera selfie shot below, the feature does actually provide flashless results that at least seem in-advance of its competitors right now.
-I will look forward to testing this functionality more for T3.com's full review.
+As you can see from the Super Bright Camera selfie shot below, the feature does actually provide flashless results that seem to me to be in-advance of many of its competitors right now.
+Chapéu LG.

 The LG G7 ThinQ's AI CAM function also has the capability to automatically detect what the subject of the potential image will be, before then proceeding to select the optimal mode (as aforementioned) and settings for it to be shot.

-I tested this feature only briefly during the hands on session and found it to be a little hit and miss.
+I tested this feature and found it to be a little hit and miss.
 Certain things, like animals, people or buildings it has no problem with, but others required a couple of attempts for it to register, or it couldn't identify / tag the subject the image.

 And, speaking of AI, the LG G7 ThinQ comes with a dedicated Google Assistant button that, once pressed, launches it and, if desired, primes it for instant use.
 This is good as not only does Google Assistant pop up immediately on a single press of the button, offering quick access to its already well developed functionality, but if you hold it down then you can immediately begin talking to it without having to say "Ok Google".

 If you do want to activate and ask questions to Google Assistant via voice, though, then you can do so from up to five metres away as well thanks to the LG G7 ThinQ's support of Super Far Field Voice Recognition (SFFVR).